 Here are the things to consider when selecting the proper ergonomic office chair:

-• Armrests: An office chair with armrests can give your arms a healthy resting place when they aren’t in use.
+An office chair with armrests can give your arms a healthy resting place when they aren’t in use.
 Having your shoulders relaxed and your elbows bend at around a 90-degree angle is a healthy resting position.

-• Adjustable seat height: Because everyone’s bodies are different, it is important to be able to adjust the height of your chair to suit your height.
+Because everyone’s bodies are different, it is important to be able to adjust the height of your chair to suit your height.
 Once you’ve found an office chair with adjustable height, aim to sit with your thighs parallel to the floor and your feet flat.
 Your arms should sit at the same height as your desk where your keyboard and mouse will be.

-• Adjustable backrest: An office chair with an adjustable backrest is a necessity.
+An office chair with an adjustable backrest is a necessity.
 Generally speaking, angling your chair forward will allow you to use correct posture and reduce your likelihood to slouch.

-• Lumbar support: Lumbar support refers to the back support provided by your office chair.
+Lumbar support refers to the back support provided by your office chair.
 The human spine backs have a slight inward curve, meaning the back of your chair should follow the natural curve of your back.
 This curve will support posture by gently pushing forward on your lower back.

-• The ability to swivel and roll around: Essentially you will want an office chair that can move and swivel.
+Essentially you will want an office chair that can move and swivel.
 Reaching for items on your desk can strain your body.
 Making these areas more easily accessible is the key to reducing the threat of injury and creating a comfortable office ergonomics setup.

 Last but not least, try to organize the items in your office by frequency of use.
 Place the items that you use most often within arm’s reach if possible.
 Items used less frequently can be kept further away to avoid cluttering your workspace and creating potential injury.

+With these simple tips, you’re now on your way to creating a healthy, comfortable office ergonomics setup.
+They may seem simple but they’ll make a world of difference to your comfort in the office.
 If you’re looking to improve the ergonomics of your home office, we’ve put together The Best Home Office Monitor: An Ultimate Guide.
 Or, if you work in a shared office space, visit our workplace solutions page for insightful ways to increase productivity through modern technology.